-- 2. Renewable alternative energy production or research includes but is not limited to the following uses: agriculture, aquaculture, solar technology, windmills or similar machines designed for the capture of wind power, renewable energy research facilities and supporting structures and facilities such as greenhouses, silos, barns, warehouses, classrooms, research laboratories, etc. - 3.
+- 1. Minimum of 40 percent of the gross land area within the EIP shall be specifically for alternative energy production, resource recovery facilities, agricultural, processing, research facilities supporting such uses or the manufacture and/or distribution of such technologies (Collectively the Energy Uses).
+The Park will include facilities that generate energy from at least two renewable (i.e.: sustainable) energy technologies which may include Biomass-to-energy, Wind, Solar, or Aquaculture and Municipal Solid Waste to Energy.
+Because this field is ever changing, other renewable alternative energy technologies shall also be permitted as they are deemed feasible and become available. - 2.
+Renewable alternative energy production or research includes but is not limited to the following uses: agriculture, aquaculture, solar technology, windmills or similar machines designed for the capture of wind power, renewable energy research facilities and supporting structures and facilities such as greenhouses, silos, barns, warehouses, classrooms, research laboratories, etc. - 3.
 Industrial, Research, Manufacturing, Institutional, Warehousing, and Distribution facilities that find it advantageous to locate next to renewable energy production and or renewable energy research type facilities shall also be permitted.
 Such uses shall not exceed 30 percent of overall net land area.
 Overall net acreage includes all contiguous portions of land owned or controlled by the same entity within the EIP designation, calculated by excluding right-of-way, wetlands, stormwater management areas, and environmental preservation areas dedicated to the public.
 The Planned Development (PD) zoning shall outline the phasing of the project in order to ensure that at least two of the Renewable Energy Producing Facilities, as defined in the PD conditions, are constructed and are ready to operate in accordance with Hillsborough County Building Department permits before a Certificate of Occupancy can be issued for any non-renewable energy oriented Industrial, Research, Manufacturing, Institutional, Warehousing, and Distribution use. - 4.
 Retail/Commercial and Office uses shall be ancillary to Energy Uses, or to Industrial, Research, Manufacturing, Institutional, Warehousing and Distribution uses and shall not exceed 10 percent of the gross land area.
-The Planned Development (PD) zoning shall outline the phasing of the project in order to ensure that at least two of the Renewable Energy Producing Facilities, as defined in the PD conditions, are constructed and are ready to operate in accordance with Hillsborough County Building Department permits before a Certificate of Occupancy can be issued for any Retail/Commercial use. - 5.
-Retail/Commercial uses shall be located in clusters near or at the entries to the project or within the project rather than in a strip commercial development arrangement. - 4.17.5: To promote the development and maintenance of agriculture to strengthen the agricultural economy, agricultural and aquaculture uses shall be encouraged in and around the Energy Industrial Park. - 4.17.6: Development within any EIP shall conform to the following criteria: - 1.
-Development within the Energy Industrial Park should strive to meet the standards set forth for Leadership in Energy and Environmental Design (LEED) certification (or an equivalent standard). - 2.
-Buffering is required where the effects of lighting, noise, odors, and other such factors would adversely affect adjacent land uses.
+The Planned Development (PD) zoning shall outline the phasing of the project in order to ensure that at least two of the Renewable Energy Producing Facilities, as defined in the PD conditions, are constructed and are ready to operate in accordance with Hillsborough County Building Department permits before a Certificate of Occupancy can be issued for any Retail/Commercial use.

+- 5. Retail/Commercial uses shall be located in clusters near or at the entries to the project or within the project rather than in a strip commercial development arrangement. - 4.16.5: To promote the development and maintenance of agriculture to strengthen the agricultural economy, agricultural and aquaculture uses shall be encouraged in and around the Energy Industrial Park. - 4.16.6: Development within any EIP shall conform to the following criteria:

+1. Development within the Energy Industrial Park should strive to meet the standards set forth for Leadership in Energy and Environmental Design (LEED) certification (or an equivalent standard).

+2. Buffering is required where the effects of lighting, noise, odors, and other such factors would adversely affect adjacent land uses.
 Where adjacent to single family residential uses or zoning, a minimum buffer greater than that required by the Land Development Code shall be provided.
-The width and type shall be determined within the applicable Planned Development (PD) zoning. - 3.
-Direct access shall be required to a major arterial roadway.
+The width and type shall be determined within the applicable Planned Development (PD) zoning.

+3. Direct access shall be required to a major arterial roadway.